alohr51/CF-API-Runbooks/GetServiceGUID.md

-How to get a Service GUID using the CF API
+## How to get a Service GUID using the CF API

-2. Get the Secure Gateway service GUID from CF API
+This uses the Secure Gateway service as an example.

 GET
   `https://api.ng.bluemix.net/v2/services?q=label:SecureGateway`

 Headers:
-  Key: `Authorization`
+  * Key: `Authorization`
-  Value: `bearer <your bearer token>`
+    * Value: `bearer <your bearer token>`

-Response will include guid of the secure gateway service in the resources array under the "metadata" key
+Response will include guid of the Secure Gateway service in the resources array under the "metadata" key

 ```
 {